Education is Key to Prevent and Treat Type 2 Diabetes

 Globally, Type 2 diabetes is on the rise.
 An estimated 29.1 million people in the US alone have diabetes—8.1 million of whom may be unaware of their condition.

-In the spring of 2014, the startling statistics inspired members of South Shore Hospital’s Diabetes Center to team together with Nutrition and Food Services, Pharmacy, Exercise Physiology, the Center for Wound Healing, Home Care Division and Cardiac Rehabilitation to explore more innovative, thoughtful ways to bring awareness and support to the community.
+In the spring of 2014, the startling statistics inspired members of South Shore Health’s Diabetes Center to team together with Nutrition and Food Services, Pharmacy, Exercise Physiology, the Center for Wound Healing, Home Care Division and Cardiac Rehabilitation to explore more innovative, thoughtful ways to bring awareness and support to the community.
 The goal was to not only to reach those individuals living with diabetes, but also to educate those who may be at risk for developing the disease.
 That is when the very successful, first annual expo—Living WELL with Diabetes was born.

 “We take our commitment to support the community through awareness and diabetes education very seriously,” said Anne-Marie Firestone, RN, diabetes outpatient coordinator.
 “And when we saw people lined up outside waiting for the doors to open, we realized that the enthusiasm out in the community may very well surpass our own."

-South Shore Hospital’s Diabetes Center, located at our main campus on Center One, is recognized by the American Diabetes Association as a diabetes self-management education program that provides specialized services to people with pre-diabetes, newly-diagnosed diabetes or those who have been managing their diabetes for years.
+South Shore Health’s Diabetes Center, located at our main campus on Center One, is recognized by the American Diabetes Association as a diabetes self-management education program that provides specialized services to people with pre-diabetes, newly-diagnosed diabetes or those who have been managing their diabetes for years.
 Services are additionally offered to women who are pregnant and have either pre-existing diabetes and/or gestational diabetes.

 “We’ve noticed a steady uptick in patients diagnosed with type 2 diabetes, and our goal is to reach and educate as many people in the community as possible—those that may be either pre-diabetic or even undiagnosed,” said Firestone.